 Rifles have a long and illustrious history.
-Their early development is somewhat hazy but rifles have come to dominate the battlefield.
+Their early development is somewhat hazy, but rifles have come to dominate the battlefield ever since their debut.

-This is probably a good point for some housekeeping.
-This list will be based on the basic definition of a rifle as follows:-
+This list will be based on the basic definition of a rifle, which is as follows:

 Please note that this is not meant as a definitive list of the 9 best rifles ever, it's just a collection of some of the most notable ones around.
 It is also in no particular order.